cniblock/Project_1/README.md

 ### Footer.

 * The footer contains the company name and copyright symbol.
-* The social media links are contained in the footer and are click-able.
+* The social media links are contained in the footer and are links to respective external social media links.

 ![Screenshot of Footer](readme-images/footer-readme.jpg)